-Tina Swanson, vice president of customer experience for Restaurant Technologies and an expert in oil management, works closely with restaurants nationwide to combat oil mishaps in the kitchen.
+Ryan Bowlds, Sr. Director of Marketing & Product Innovation for Restaurant Technologies and an expert in oil management, works closely with restaurants nationwide to combat oil mishaps in the kitchen.

 “Food cooked in bad oil can be soggy, dark and greasy.
 At the end of the day, you don’t want your oil to flavor the food.”

-Swanson says operators should never manage oil on a calendar schedule — such as disposing of it every Monday — because the volume of how and what a kitchen is frying can fluctuate from day to day; thus, their oil disposals should follow suit.
-She is quick to point out that today’s savvy consumers can taste the difference.
+Bowlds says operators should never manage oil on a calendar schedule — such as disposing of it every Monday — because the volume of how and what a kitchen is frying can fluctuate from day to day; thus, their oil disposals should follow suit.
+He is quick to point out that today’s savvy consumers can taste the difference.

-Guest satisfaction is significantly higher — 74 to 81 percent higher — when measured between restaurant franchises where oil is managed properly and those that are not, Swanson notes.
-Swanson adds that it’s no accident that Restaurant Technologies’ largest customer is known to have the best fries in the world.
+Guest satisfaction is significantly higher — 74 to 81 percent higher — when measured between restaurant franchises where oil is managed properly and those that are not, Bowlds notes.
+Bowlds adds that it’s no accident that Restaurant Technologies’ largest customer is known to have the best fries in the world.

-“Clearly, if you are frying food, there are very few qualities other than the food product itself that have the impact of proper oil management,” she says.
+“Clearly, if you are frying food, there are very few qualities other than the food product itself that have the impact of proper oil management,” he says.